When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Momentum Extragradient via Chebyshev Polynomials

-As EGM in \eqref{eq:extra-gradient-momentum} is a first-order method \parencite{arjevani2016iteration, azizian2020accelerating}, we can study the associated residual polynomials, as we summarize in the following theorem: \begin{theorem}[Residual polynomials of EGM] Consider the momentum extragradient method in \eqref{eq:extra-gradient-momentum}.
-Its associated residual polynomials are:
+As a first-order method \citep{arjevani2016iteration, azizian2020accelerating}, MEG's behavior can be elegantly analyzed through the lens of residual polynomials, as established in Lemma~\ref{lem:poly-lem}.
+The following theorem unveils the specific residual polynomials associated with MEG: \begin{theorem}[Residual polynomials of MEG and their Chebyshev representation] Consider the momentum extragradient method (MEG) in \eqref{eq:extra-gradient-momentum} with a vector field of the form $v(w) = Aw+b$.
+The residual polynomials associated with MEG can be expressed as follows:

-Further, let $T_t(\cdot)$ and $U_t(\cdot)$ be the Chebyshev polynomials of the first and the second kind, respectively.
-Then, the above expressions simplify to:
+Remarkably, these polynomials can be elegantly rewritten in terms of Chebyshev polynomials of the first and second kind, denoted by $T_t(\cdot)$ and $U_t(\cdot)$, respectively:

-where we refer to the term $\sigma(\lambda)$ as the link function. \end{theorem}
+The term $\sigma(\lambda)$, which encapsulates the interplay between step sizes, momentum, and eigenvalues, is referred to as the link function. \end{theorem}

-As can be seen in \eqref{eq:link-func-extra-mom}, the link function for EGM is \textit{quadratic} with respect to $\lambda$.
-As we show below, GDM admits an almost identical expression, but with a different link function.
-For completeness, we write below the residual polynomials of GDM, expressed in terms of the Chebyshev polynomials \parencite{pedregosa2021residual}:
+The residual polynomials of MEG and GDM, intriguingly, share a similar structure but differ in their link functions.
+Below are the residual polynomials of GDM, expressed in Chebyshev polynomials \citep{pedregosa2021residual}: